 - Any stamp is good for one entry into a drawing for 3 $100 gift certificates toward next semester’s books at the MAC Campus Bookstore, so turn in your card no matter how many stamps you have!
 A completed card gets you an additional 10 entries in the drawing.

 There are a wide range of events on campus that are MACPASS Approved Events that are hosted by the Center for Student Success and the Learning Commons in the Library.
 Students should be sure to take the MACPASS with them to get it stamped after the event.
 Most of these events last 30-45 minutes.
-Fall 2018 events are provided below and can be downloaded as a pdf.
+Fall 2019 events are provided below:

 |Session Title||Date and Time||Presenter||Description|